 Guide to Residential Elevators

-Home elevators are available in many different types and styles.
-Buying an elevator for your home can be a straight forward process with the right planning and information.
-The following guide has useful information about the most common types of home elevators, including hydraulic, machine room-less, winding drum, shaftless and vacuum.
-This guide provides:
+Buying an elevator for your home can be a straightforward process with the right planning and information.
+Home elevators are available in many different types and styles, and the best place to start is by learning about the various designs.
+The following guide has useful information about the most common types of elevators, including hydraulic, machine room-less, winding drum, shaftless, and vacuum.

-- What type to use for specific applications
+- The best type to use for specific applications

-Hydraulic elevators are heavy duty home elevators.
-They have standard weight capacity of 750 lbs. and can even carry up to 950 lbs.
-This type of elevator will require a full hoist-way enclosure on every floor, a pit at the lowest landing and a separate machine room.
+Hydraulic elevators are heavy-duty home elevators.
+They have a standard weight capacity of 750 lbs. and can even carry up to 1000 lbs.
+This type of elevator will require a full hoist-way enclosure on every floor, a pit at the lowest landing, and a separate machine room.
 Hydraulic elevators operate with a hydraulic piston to raise and lower the cab.
 This type of elevator offers a very smooth and quiet ride quality.

 Winding Drum Elevators

-Shaft-less elevators are available from several different manufactures with variations in cab styles, mechanical designs and installation requirements.
+Shaft-less elevators are available from several different manufacturers with variations in cab styles, mechanical designs, and installation requirements.
 Some models can be placed almost anywhere in a home making the process of installing an elevator much easier.

-Vacuum elevators are air driven elevators that use air pressure to raise and lower the cab.
-They are available in three models the PVE30, PVE37 and the PVE52.
+Vacuum elevators are air-driven elevators that use air pressure to raise and lower the cab.
+They are available in three models the PVE30, PVE37, and PVE52.
 The number in the model represents the external size of the cylinder.
 The PVE30 has a 30″ cylinder and fits one person.
 This model has the smallest footprint of any home elevator on the market.
 The PVE37 is the original vacuum elevator model and can carry two riders with a 450lb capacity.
-The largest model the PVE52 has a cylinder diameter of 52-11/16 inches, can carry three riders with a 525 lb capacity and is wheelchair accessible.
+The largest model the PVE52 has a cylinder diameter of 52-11/16 inches can carry three riders with a 525 lb capacity and is wheelchair accessible.

 Similar to the shaft-less elevator the vacuum elevator is great for limited space applications.
 The construction is kept to a minimum and the lifts also don’t require a pit or machine room.
 Vacuum elevators can serve up to 5 landings with 50′ of max travel.